Ryanfzhang/GraphKan/README.md

 # Graphkan: Implementation of Graph Neural Network version of Kolmogorov Arnold Networks with torch geometrics

-In this repository, we implement the Graphkan with pytorch_geometric.
-Hence, you can easily utilize the GraphKan on your own graph task.
-And we test our GraphKan on signal classification tasks, results are as below.
+In this repository, we have implemented Graphkan using pytorch_geometric.
+Therefore, you can easily apply GraphKan to your own graph tasks.
+We have tested GraphKan on signal classification tasks, and the results are as follows.

 | Model     | Set 1 | Set 2 | Set 3 | Set 4 |
 | ----------- | ----------- |----------- |----------- |----------- |